medovarszki/ibkrfacade/README.md

 - The basic functions of the TWS API exposed to a Rest API
     - Searching in Interactive Brokers' instrument master data
-    - Subscribe to market data for certain instruments
+    - Subscribe to market data for certain instruments, and store the time series data in Redis
     - Create and manager orders
-- Market data streamed into a Redis server from where you can do it whatever you want (eg.: using as a data source by creating a pub-sub message queue; or stream it to a time series database for further analitycs, build historical datasets, etc.)
+- Market data streamed into a Redis server from where you can do it whatever you want (eg.: save if for further analytics; generate OHLC data automatically with [built-in compaction policy](https://redis.io/docs/stack/timeseries/configuration/#compaction_policy-policy); using as a data source by creating a pub-sub message queue; build historical datasets, etc.)
 - Built-in sample trading strategy (not a real working strategy, just an example of course), which is based on periodical time series analysis looking for trading signal and placing orders.